 Each year graduate programs will be advised as to the availability of financial support awards and the level of award funding for both new and continuing students.
-All continuing students in the Graduate Group of Archaeology, Classics, and History of Art must complete a financial support application annually.
-The continuing students in the Graduate Group in Science and Mathematics do not need to complete a financial support application unless they are interested in the Helen Schaeffer Huff Memorial Research Fellowship.
-The application deadlines will be set by the GSAS after consultation with the Directors of the Graduate Groups.
+Unless informed to the contrary, candidates for all graduate financial support awards must apply annually by the deadlines set by the GSAS.
 Each year, the Dean of Graduate Studies will set the dates for application, notification of awards, and acceptance or refusal of awards.